cjp-engr/cjp-engr/README.md

 ## 👩‍💻 About Me

-I'm a Software QA Engineer and Flutter Developer who bridges the gap between development and quality assurance.
+I'm a Software QA Engineer with experience in Flutter development who bridges the gap between development and quality assurance.
 I specialize in web, mobile, and API testing — fully remote, working with teams across the globe.